Colby Corino: Various promotions (2016–2023)

-Return to NWA (2023–present)
+National Wrestling Alliance (2023–present)

-Corino made his return to NWA at Crockett Cup night two, accompanied by Jamie Stanley, defeating Eric Jackson, Flip Gordon, Gaagz The Gymp, Jarron Fulton and Joe Alonzo to become the number one contender for the NWA World Junior Heavyweight Championship.
+Corino made his return to the National Wrestling Alliance at night two of the Crockett Cup, accompanied by Jamie Stanley, defeating Eric Jackson, Flip Gordon, Gaagz the Gymp, Jarron Fulton, and Joe Alonzo to become the number one contender for the NWA World Junior Heavyweight Championship.
 On August 26 at night 1 of NWA 75th Anniversary Show, Corino won the NWA World Junior Heavyweight Championship. when he defeated Kerry Morton.
 On March 2, 2024 at Hard Times, Corino lost the NWA World Junior Heavyweight Championship to Joe Alonzo, ending his reign at 204 days.

-At Hard Times V on 22 March, Colby defeated Frank in the final of Jax Dane Memorial Tournament for a guaranteed shot at NWA World Title.
-Colby cashed in his shot and got involved in the World Title match between Thom Latimer and Rhino, making it a Triple Threat match.
-He and Rhino both were unsuccessful to defeat Latimer.
+At Hard Times V in March 2025, Colby defeated Frank in the final of the Jax Dane Memorial Tournament for a guaranteed shot at the NWA World Heavyweight Championship.
+Colby cashed in his title shot and got involved in the World Title match between Thom Latimer and Rhino, making it a triple threat match; the match was won by Latimer.